zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    test procedures.

-10. Else, if both *Delegation Name Servers* and *AA Name Servers* sets are empty
+10. Else, if both *Delegation Name Servers* and *AA Name Servers* sets are empty then output an empty set.
-    do:
-    1. Output an empty set.
-    2. Exit the test procedure.

 ### Outputs